sungnga/react-colors-app/README.md

   - Adding the color box delete functionality
     - Add an onClick event in the `<DeleteIcon onClick={this.props.handleClick} />` in DraggableColorBox.js.
 Call the handleClick function that gets passed down from the parent component
     - In the parent component(NewPaletteForm.js), write a removeColor() function that filters out(removes) the given color name from the current color list
+- Drag and drop functionality
+  - Create a functional component called DraggableColorList.js
+    - Being rendered in NewPaletteForm.js.
+Note that this is replacing the DraggableColorBox.js component
+    - In the DraggableColorList component, map over colors list and render each color as <DraggableColorBox /> instance

 ## Libraries Used
 ---------------